Mistletoebird: Subspecies

+The pink-breasted flowerpecker (Dicaeum keiense) was formerly considered as a subspecies.

 Description

 The mistletoebird is small, 9–10 cm long and 7.5–11 g weight.
-The male is glossy blue-black above, with a red chest and a slight red under-tail, and a black center stripe running down its white belly.
+The male is glossy blue-black above, with a red chest and a slight red under-tail, and a black centre stripe running down its white belly.
 The female is dark grey above, with a white throat, light grey underparts, and just a touch of pinkish-red under the tail.
-The eyes, bill, and legs are black; the bill is just over a centimeter long, slender, slightly down-curved and sharply pointed.
+The eyes, bill, and legs are black; the bill is just over a centimetre long, slender, slightly down-curved and sharply pointed.
 Immature birds are similar to the female, but have an orange-pink bill instead of black.
-There is a variance in size and color across their distribution.
-The adult mistletoebird is smaller in the north of its distribution and females in the north have lighter colored underparts compared to darker ones in the south.
+There is a variance in size and colour across their distribution.
+The adult mistletoebird is smaller in the north of its distribution and females in the north have lighter coloured underparts compared to darker ones in the south.